TITLE 92: TRANSPORTATION

 "Lien" − claim on property of another as security for payment of a just debt.

-"Proof of Financial Responsibility for the Future" − ability to respond in damages for any liability resulting from the ownership, maintenance, use or operation of a motor vehicle as provided in IVC Section 1-164.5.
+"Proof of Financial Responsibility for the Future" − ability to respond in damages for any liability resulting from the ownership, maintenance, use or operation of a motor vehicle as provided in Section 1-164.5 of the IVC.

-"Real Estate Bond" − proof filed pursuant to IVC Section 7-320.
+"Real Estate Bond" − proof of financial responsibility filed pursuant to Section 7-320 of the IVC.

 "Stock" − proportionate share in ownership of corporation held by individual and that is usually represented by a stock certificate.

-"Surety" − a person who makes himself/herself liable for another's debts or defaults of obligations.
+"Surety" − a person who is self-designated as liable for another's debts or defaults of obligations.

-b) When a person purchases insurance to file proof of financial responsibility for the future, the insurance company will file a certificate of insurance with the Department.
-The certificate filed shall be either the AAMVA (American Association of Motor Vehicle Administrators) Uniform Financial Responsibility form, containing the insured's name and address, license number, and birthdate; current policy number and effective date of the insurance policy and the name of the insurance company with the signature of its authorized representative, or other certificate of insurance proof conforming to the requirements of IVC Section 7-315 or 7-316, which is endorsed and certifies policy limits as specified in IVC Section 1-164.5.
-If an owner's rather than operator's policy, it must include the model year, trade name and identification number of the vehicle.
-The owner's policy must also conform with the amounts specified in IVC Section 1-164.5.
+b) When a person purchases insurance to satisfy proof of financial responsibility for the future, the insurance company shall electronically transmit a certificate of insurance to the Department.
+The certificate shall contain the insured's name and address, driver's license number, birthdate, current policy number, effective date of the insurance policy, and the name of the insurance company.
+If the policy is an owner's, rather than operator's policy, it must include the model year, trade name, and identification number of the vehicle.
+The owner's policy must also conform with the amounts specified in Section 1-164.5 of the IVC.

-c) If a person purchases a certificate of insurance to satisfy his/her requirement to file future proof of financial responsibility and the insurance company fails and is no longer in business, and ceases operations by order of a court, and the Department is notified by the Illinois Insurance Guarantee Fund of the non-operation of the insurance company, the person shall have 30 days after notification by the Department to file a new certificate of insurance or satisfy his/her future proof requirement by cash or one of the other alternate methods provided in IVC Section 7-314.
-If a suspension has been entered even though the person has filed future proof of financial responsibility within the 30 day time period, the suspension shall be removed.
+c) If a person purchases a certificate of insurance to satisfy the requirement of future proof of financial responsibility and the insurance company fails, is no longer in business, ceases operations by order of a court, and the Department is notified by the Illinois Insurance Guaranty Fund of the non-operation of the insurance company, then the Department will notify the person of the non-operation.
+The person shall have 30 days after notification by the Department to provide a new certificate of insurance or satisfy the future proof requirement by cash or one of the other alternate methods provided in Section 7-314 of the IVC.
+If a suspension of a driver's license has been entered even though the person has provided future proof of financial responsibility within the 30-day time period, the suspension shall be removed.

-d) If a person required to furnish proof of financial responsibility for the future chooses to file a bond pursuant to IVC Section 7-320, and the bond is executed by the person giving the proof and two individual sureties, the following conditions must be met:
+d) If a person required to furnish proof of financial responsibility for the future chooses to file a bond pursuant to Section 7-320 of the IVC, and the bond is executed by the person giving the proof and two individual sureties, the following conditions must be met:

 1) Each surety must own real estate within the State of Illinois;